danielsomerfield/apigee-tutorial/apigee-tutorial/4-setting-up-snap-ci.md

 - Whether they pass or fail, kill the app

 #### Launching and Tearing Down
-Unfortunately gradle doesn't give much to do an async application launch, but it gives enough information that we can do it ourselves with Java's `ProcessBuilder` class.
+Unfortunately gradle doesn't give much to do an async application launch, but it gives enough information that we can do it ourselves with Java's `ProcessBuilder` class and the scripts that gradle generates for us.
 To do the teardown, we can create a task that will run after the UAT, whether it passes or fails.
 Gradle gives us `finalizedBy` for this purpose.

 {% highlight groovy %}
 ...
-task uat(type: Test, dependsOn: ['test', 'jar', 'copyDeps']) {
+task uat(type: Test, dependsOn: ['test', 'copyDeps']) {
   include '**/*UATest.*'
   doFirst {
     startApp()